 Some medical spas have faced issues around questionable services and/or potentially improper medical billing.
 For example, some medical spas have "hired" a doctor to serve as the spa's medical director for the purpose of using the doctor's in-network status with a payor and billing credentials to bill for services.
-In such instances, the doctor is often not on-site at the spa and not seeing members, but then the spa bills for services to the payor as if the doctor's credentials to prescribe high-cost drugs such as various weight loss medications.
+In such instances, the doctor is often not on-site at the spa and not seeing members, but then the spa bills for services to the payor as if the doctor is rendering the care.
+A new twist on this arrangement is the spa using the doctor's credentials to prescribe high-cost drugs such as various weight loss medications.
 This then allows the spa to bill and obtain payment for the services despite there being no connection with the member.
 Effective use of claims data analysis is one way to help identify these potentially improper billing arrangements.